obsidiansystems/ledger-app-tezos/README.md

 In addition to the possibilities listed in the error message, this could also mean that your udev rules are not set up correctly.

+### Unrecognized command

+If you see an `Unrecognized command` error, it might be because there is no node for `tezos-client` to connect to.
+Please ensure that you are running a node. `ps aux | grep tezos-node` should display the process information for the current node.
+If it displays nothing, or just displays a `grep` command, then there is no node running on your machine.